Carlos Henderson: Washington Redskins

 Henderson signed with the practice squad of the Washington Redskins on December 26, 2018.
 He signed a reserve/future contract with the Redskins on December 31, 2018.
 The Redskins waived him on January 7, 2019.

 Saskatchewan Roughriders

-Henderson signed a contract extension through the 2022 season with the Saskatchewan Roughriders on January 6, 2021.
+Henderson signed a contract extension through the 2022 season with the Saskatchewan Roughriders of the Canadian Football League on January 6, 2021.
 He was released on July 30, 2021.

 Birmingham Stallions

 Henderson signed with the Birmingham Stallions of the United States Football League on May 27, 2022.
 He was subsequently transferred to the team's inactive roster and the team released him on June 1.